Why Diversity Should Matter to You

 If available, the chart below will include the male to female ratio among AIU Atlanta's undergraduate students.

-The disparity between the counts of men and women at American InterContinental University - Atlanta is on par with the national average.
+The disparity between the counts of men and women at American InterContinental University - Atlanta is higher than the national average.

 If available, the chart below will include the male to female ratio among AIU Atlanta's faculty.